StacyCash/azure-command-and-query/blog-posts/step-one/getting-started-with-azure-command-and-query.md

   // Use the queue service client to get a reference to a queue var queueClient = queueServiceClient.GetQueueClient(_queueName);

-  // Check the queue exists, and if it doesn't create it (requires Azure.Storage.Queues version `12.3.0` or higher) await queueClient.CreateIfNotExistsAsync();
+  // Check the queue exists, and if it doesn't, create it (requires Azure.Storage.Queues version `12.3.0` or higher) await queueClient.CreateIfNotExistsAsync();

   // Return the `QueueClient`